morningspace/kubemacro-hub/macros/docs/get-pod-restarts.md

 ### **Dependencies**

+To run this macro, it requires below dependencies to be installed at first:

 * [get-pod-not-ready](docs/get-pod-not-ready.md)

 ### **Code**

-?> To install this macro, copy the code into a local file and save as `get-pod-restarts.sh` in `$HOME/.kubemacro`.
+?> To install this macro, you can download it [here](bin/get-pod-restarts.sh ':ignore get-pod-restarts'), or copy the following code into a local file named as `get-pod-restarts.sh`, then put it in `$HOME/.kubemacro` directory for KubeMacro to pick up.

 [filename](../bin/get-pod-restarts.sh ':include :type=code shell')